Rumsen people

-The Rumsen (also known as Rumsien, San Carlos Costanoan, and Carmeleno) are one of eight groups of the Ohlone, an indigenous people of California.
+The Rumsen (also known as Rumsien, San Carlos Costanoan, and Carmeleno) are one of eight groups of the Ohlone, an Indigenous people of California.
 Their historical territory included coastal and inland areas within what is now Monterey County, California, including the Monterey Peninsula.

-Today, like other Ohlone, Rumsen do not have federal recognition but continue to sustain their culture and community presence in central California.
+Like other Ohlone, Rumsen no longer have federal recognition but continue to sustain their culture and community presence in central California.
 This is despite the fact the Rumsen signed a treaty with the United States: the Treaty of Camp Belt, signed May 13, 1851.
 The treaty was then taken to Washington DC and hidden for 30 years while the US government attempted to learn if the land and water sources they "gave" to these tribes had gold in their streams or rivers.

 Territory

 The Rumsen historically shared a common language, Rumsen, which was spoken from the Pajaro River to Point Sur, and on the lower courses of the Pajaro, as well as on the Salinas and Carmel Rivers, and the region of the present-day cities of Salinas, Monterey and Carmel Valley.

 The Rumsen tribe held the lower Carmel River Valley and neighboring Monterey Peninsula at the time of Spanish colonization.
 Their population of approximately 400 to 500 people was distributed among at least five villages within their territory.
 An early 20th-century mapping of a specific village called Rumsen on the Carmel River, several miles inland from the Mission in Carmel, may or may not be accurate.
 Mission registers indicate that "Tucutnut", about three miles upstream from the mouth of the Carmel River, was the largest village of the Rumsen local tribe.
+The other four tribal villages include the Achista in Monterey, the Shokronta in Carmel Valley, the Echilat on the San Francisquito Flat, and Ishxenta along San Jose Creek.